LenderPanel.com

 Reliance Bank

-• When it comes to transfer of equity conveyancing involving a remortgage with Reliance Bank should I be invoiced value added tax on the following: (1) Land Registry fee on the transfer of equity (2) Pre - completion search fee (3) SDLT E submission on the transfer (4) Bank TT fee
+• When it comes to transfer of equity conveyancing involving refinance with Reliance Bank should I be invoiced value added tax on the following: (1) Land Registry fee on the transfer of equity (2) Pre - completion search fee (3) SDLT E submission on the transfer (4) Bank TT fee

 Who will be responsible for the costs of the Transfer of Equity?